gi-dellav/micro-ssg/README.md

 A really small Markdown-based SSG.

 In this repository you can find the source code for `micro-ssg` and for `vanilla-cream`, a small CSS theme for improved readability.
+If you want to use `vanilla-cream` you just need to copy `_pages.html` from the theme's `templates` directory to the one in your project.

 ## I. Install Dependencies